 Where is the contact trend report?

-Note that this marketing dashboard is customizable and certain features may be hidden.
-To learn about customizing your marketing dashboard to include your preferred information, visit Customizing your marketing dashboard.
+Note that the marketing dashboard is customizable and certain features may be hidden.
+Find out how to customize your marketing dashboard to include your preferred information.

 What does the contact trends report tell you?

 The Contact Trends page uses data from subscriptions, unsubscribes, and bounces to provide a general overview of your contact growth over a certain period of time.